-Almirez Teso la Monja 2014, Here are two terrific efforts from the moderately sized appellation of Toro.
-These are big, flavorful, pedal-to-the-metal style of dry red wines, both made from 100% Tinto de Toro.
-The Romanico is aged six months in used French oak and the Almirez partially fermented in barrel and aged for 14 months prior to bottling.
+Almirez Teso la Monja 2014, these are big, flavorful, pedal-to-the-metal style of dry red wines, both made from 100% Tinto de Toro.
+The Romanico is aged six months, Almirez partially fermented in barrel and aged for 14 months prior to bottling.

 Tasting notes, Robert Parker 92 points